1984–85 Wolverhampton Wanderers F.C. season: Background

 Docherty's task at Wolves was not to be an easy one.
-Wolves had been spending big during the late 1970's with a showbiz fervour.
-An example of this was on 8 September 1979, prior to Wolverhampton Wanderers kick off at home to Crystal Palace, the Molineux crowd were treated to the pre match celebration of new player Andy Gray being presented to them and signing a contract in front of the fans and media for a new British Transfer record of 1.5 Million Pounds.
+Wolves had been spending big during the late 1970s with a showbiz fervour.
+An example of this was on 8 September 1979, prior to Wolverhampton Wanderers kick off at home to Crystal Palace, the Molineux crowd were treated to a pre match celebration with new player Andy Gray being presented to them.
+Gray signing a contract in front of the fans and media for a new British Transfer record of 1.5 Million Pounds.
 Gray would later score the winning goal for Wolves in the 1980 League Cup Final.

-By the late 70's, Wolves stadium was starting to look and feel rather dated and had deteriorated from the once great stadium that had been at the forefront of modern football.
-The stadium where Wolves would win three league titles and would host Hungarian champions Honved under the floodlights in front of 55,00 fans in 1954, pioneering modern European Club Football.
+By the late 70's however, Wolves stadium was starting to look and feel rather dated and had deteriorated from the once great stadium that had been at the forefront of modern football.
+The stadium where Wolves had won three league titles and famously hosted Hungarian champions Honved under the floodlights in front of 55,00 fans in 1954, pioneering modern European Club Football.

 In 1978 The Safety of Sports Grounds Act legislature had been introduced.
 The Act would require all sports arena to modernise their facilities in order to host events, setting a minimum legal requirement to ensure a safe environment for staff and spectators.
-The Molineux Street Stand that was witnes to that great night in 1954 was now a "50 year old wooden relic".
+The Molineux Street Stand that was witness to that great night in 1954 was now a "50 year old wooden relic".
 It was tired and deemed not fit for purpose under the new legislature.
 If Wolves intended to use the stand, it needed to be rebuilt but the Chairman Harry Marshall had bigger plans than this.

-After the Molineux Street Stand had been declared unsafe, Marshall began planning for a whole new stadium, at an estimated cost of £10 Million Pounds, to be part funded by incoming attendance monies, It would be the first brand new permanent football stadium in the U.K. to be constructed since the Second World War and the forward thinking design was rumoured to include the possibility of installing an enclosed roof by 1984.
+After the Molineux Street Stand had been declared unsafe, Marshall began planning for a whole new stadium, at an estimated cost of £10 million, to be part funded by incoming attendance monies.
+It would be the first brand new permanent football stadium in the U.K. to be constructed since the Second World War and the forward thinking design was rumoured to include the possibility of installing an enclosed roof by 1984.

 "It is a bold move on our part and the design is revolutionary but we want to start something future generations will be proud of as we move into our second 100 years," Marshall stated in 1978.

 The construction began with the demolition of 71 terraced houses the club had purchased to create space for the new "John Ireland Stand" and despite its completion, progress on the other stands had not begun.
-The project so far cost more than £2,000,000 and by 2 July 1982, the writing was on the wall with the local newspaper leading with the front page headline "Wolves have gone bust".
+The project so far cost more than £2,000,000 and by 2 July 1982, the writing was on the wall with the local newspaper leading with the front-page headline "Wolves have gone bust".